TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 sudo make install
 ```

-When working with smart cards, I like to check if the scard works well using the following command:
+When working with smart cards, I like to check if the smart scard works well using the following command:

 ```bash
 echo "TheBestTvarynka" | pkcs11-tool --module "/usr/local/lib/libykcs11.so.2.5.2" -m RSA-PKCS -p 123456 -s --id 01 | base64